Web DevelopmentCostsBudgetUpdated on

 Factor #1: Complexity

-Simple brochure site (5-10 pages):
+Simple brochure site (up to 5 pages):

 • Homepage